nebius/mcp-server/README.md

 ## Scenarios

-There are 2 main scenario for that MCP server:
+There are 2 main scenarios for this MCP server:
 1. Get and analyze the documentation for every service:
     Examples (queries to the AI agent):
     - How to create a compute instance at Nebius?